stepanenko/network-info/README.md

 # Network

-Computer networking may be considered a branch of computer science, computer engineering, and telecommunications since it relies on the theoretical and practical application of the related disciplines.
+Computer networking may be considered a branch of computer science, computer engineering, and telecommunications.
+Computer networking was influenced by a wide array of technology developments and historical milestones.

 The development of computer networks has a complex and gradual history, evolving over several decades.
 Here's a simplified overview of how computer networks started: